-- David Tarrant BSc CEng FICE FCIHT MCMI DipTE
+- David Tarrant BSc CEng FICE FCIHT MCMI DipTE (Chairman)

-- Ginny Clarke CBE FREng FCIHT FIHE MICE CEng BSc
+- Ginny Clarke CBE FREng FCIHT FIHE MICE CEng BSc (Vice Chair)

 Ginny had a long career in the roads sector with fifteen years on the Executive of Highways Agency/Highways England.
 As Chief Highway Engineer she was responsible for road standards, safety and research and was the UK’s First Delegate at the World Roads Association.
 In her role as Strategy Director she took the lead in developing the first Road Investment Strategy and legislation for the new Highways England company.
 She joined the Rees Jeffreys Road Fund as a trustee in 2016 and is also a Trustee of the CIHT and a member of the Royal Academy of Engineering.